Skip to content

 Configure AI Code Review in Your Pipeline This Sprint

 The bottleneck in AI-assisted development is not code generation: it is review capacity.
-CI/CD-integrated AI code review closes that gap by analyzing every pull request with consistent enforcement, catching issues before human reviewers spend time on mechanical checks.
+CI/CD-integrated AI code review closes that gap by analyzing every pull request consistently and catching issues before human reviewers spend time on mechanical checks.

 Start with a single workflow file targeting your primary repository.
 Add the Anthropic Claude Action or a custom OpenAI integration, configure it as a required status check, and measure the impact on cycle time over two weeks.
 Expand file filtering and quality gate thresholds as the team calibrates false positive rates.

-Augment Code's Context Engine processes 400,000+ files through semantic dependency analysis, enabling code review that understands architectural relationships across your entire codebase.
-See how Augment Code handles AI code review at enterprise scale.
-Book a demo →
+Augment Cosmos's Context Engine processes 400,000+ files through semantic dependency analysis, enabling code review that understands architectural relationships across your entire codebase.
+Explore how Cosmos runs context-aware review agents across your full repository, not just the changed files.

 Written by